an280420/docker-redmine-developer-env/README.md

 # docker-redmine-developer-env
-Quick start redmine with developer environment
+Quick start redmine with developer environment.

-Support Redmine 3.0-4.0 (Redmine 5. not support)
+Support Redmine 3.0-4.0 (Redmine 5. not support).

 This repository contains a development environment for running Redmine in Docker.
 It includes a Docker Compose file and a Dockerfile to set up the necessary services and configurations.